EWCTS 2021 – Methodology

 Sample: Random probability sampling was used to generate nationally representative samples for each country.
 Random direct dialling to mobile telephones was used for all countries except Sweden, where both mobile and landlines from a population register were used.

-Sample size: The smallest sample size was 1,000 (potential and candidate countries and Switzerland) and the largest was 4,100 (Germany); in most countries, the target sample size was 1,800.
+Sample size: The smallest sample size foreseen was 1,000 (potential and candidate countries and Switzerland) and the largest was 4,100 (Germany); in most countries, the expected sample size was 1,800.
 Variations were due to budget availability, size of the workforce or top-ups by individual Member States.
-The total sample size in all 36 countries was 68,817 interviews.
+The final number of interviews achieved after quality control in all 36 countries was 71,758.